awsdocs/amazon-ec2-user-guide-windows/doc_source/troubleshoot-connect-windows-instance.md

 # Troubleshoot connecting to your Windows instance<a name="troubleshoot-connect-windows-instance"></a>

-The following are possible problems you may have and error messages you may see while trying to connect to your Windows instance\.
+The following are possible problems you might have and error messages you might see while trying to connect to your Windows instance\.

 **Topics**
 + [Remote Desktop can't connect to the remote computer](#rdp-issues)